Heckie75/voltcraft-sem-6000/README.md

  --price <normal price> [<reduced price> <hh:mm> <hh:mm>]
-                                    - set price and optionally a reduced price with start and end time --reset                            - factory reset
+                                    - set price and optionally a reduced price with start and end time
+                                      Note: You can either use reduced price mode or statistics but not both --reset                            - factory reset

+Statistics:

+ --statistics reset                 - reset all captured data and set starting time to now
+                                      Note: You can either use reduced price mode or statistics but not both --statistics set <mm-dd hh:mm>     - set starting time for statistics explicitly --statistics                       - capture and calculate statistics, i.e. average and projections consumption

 Other commands:

  --print                            - print gathered information --json                             - print some gathered information in JSON format --dump                             - request all information from device --sleep <n>                        - pause processing for n seconds --verbose                          - print information about processing